WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Quick facts:

-Cloudways are a WordPress hosting provider that let you host your sites using your choice of cloud hosting from five different services — DigitalOcean, Vultr, Linode, Amazon Web Services, and Google Cloud.
+Cloudways is a WordPress hosting provider that lets you host your sites using your choice of cloud hosting from five different services — DigitalOcean, Vultr, Linode, Amazon Web Services and Google Cloud.

 Cloudways simplifies things by doing all of the work to configure and maintain your chosen cloud hosting server.

 Then, you can manage everything from a user-friendly dashboard, much like any other WordPress host.
-You also get access to lots of helpful features, including the following:
+You also get access to lots of helpful features, including:

-While this approach isn’t quite as beginner-friendly as Bluehost, you definitely don’t need to be a developer to use it and most regular WordPress users can handle hosting their sites with Cloudways.
+While this approach isn’t quite as beginner-friendly as Bluehost’s, you definitely don’t need to be a developer to use it, and most regular WordPress users can handle hosting their sites with Cloudways.

 Here are the prices for the entry-level DigitalOcean plans: